 - 1. Standard Material/Products: All material and equipment used shall be standard components and software, regularly manufactured and available, and not custom designed especially for this project. - 2.
 Modular Design: The system architecture shall be fully modular permitting expansion of application software, system peripherals, and field hardware. - 3.
 Performance: The system, upon completion of the installation and prior to acceptance of the project, shall perform all operating functions as detailed in this specification. - 4.
-The intent of this specification is to provide a system that is consistent with BMS systems throughout WCPSS facilities running the Niagara AXTM or N4 Framework. - 5.
+The intent of this specification is to provide a system that is consistent with BMS systems throughout WCPSS facilities running the Niagara AX[TM] or N4 Framework. - 5.
 System architecture shall fully support a multi-vendor environment and be able to integrate third party systems via existing vendor protocols including, as a minimum, LonTalk, BACnet, and Modbus. - 6.
 System architecture shall provide secure Web access using MS Internet Explorer from any computer on the WCPSS LAN.

-- BAS Communication trunk shall be independent from the WCPSS network and operate without switches.
+- 7. BAS Communication trunk shall be independent from the WCPSS network and operate without switches.
 There shall be a single point connection from the BAS to the WCPSS network for remote monitoring. - 8.
-Contractor shall be responsible for providing a temporary wireless BAS communication network with adequate speed and capacity to allow for efficient systems start up, Test & Balance, and functional testing prior to WCPSS permanent network installation/activation.
+BAS Contractor shall be responsible for providing a temporary wireless building wide BAS communication network with adequate speed and capacity to allow for efficient contractor systems start up, Test & Balance, and pre-functional testing as well as to support all facets of 3rd Party Commissioning testing prior to WCPSS permanent network installation/activation. - B. Equipment: - 1.
+System Hardware:

-B. Equipment:

-1. System Hardware: